tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 before it verifies that the client is able to receive data at that address.
 A client address is valid after a cookie exchange or handshake completion.
-A server MAY apply a higher limit based on heuristics, such as if the client uses the same IP address as a recent connection.
+A server MAY apply a higher limit based on heuristics, such as if the client uses the same IP address as the connection on which the cookie was created.
 Clients MUST be prepared to do a cookie exchange with every handshake.